 Public History Ph.D.
 Degree

+Public History is unlike traditional historical studies in that students do not necessarily specialize in geo-temporal or historically thematic fields.
+Rather, students attend to how and why history is publicly employed—public interpretation, memorialization and commemoration, political appropriation, media uses, community activism and uplift, educational uses, digital dissemination, and so on.
+Still, during their careers at NC State, students are expected to read critically, analyze primary and secondary sources skillfully, and write rigorously.
 The doctoral curriculum is fairly flexible, to be tailored to the students’ professional aspirations.
-Public history is unlike traditional history in that students do not specialize in geo-temporal or historically thematic fields.
-Rather, students attend to how and why history is publicly employed—public interpretation, memorialization and commemoration, political appropriation, media uses, community activism and uplift, educational uses, digital dissemination, and so on.
-Of course, understanding the public usage of history requires a strong historical foundation as well.
 Although we do not have designated tracks of study, we recommend that students, in consultation with their primary adviser, conceptualize a curriculum structured in one of the following ways:

 Early American public history: 7 public history courses, 7 history courses primarily in US, 2 interdisciplinary courses, dissertation focus on the public history of early America (pre-1877).